oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 Are you interested in mentoring in Google Summer of Code 2016 for Oppia?
 Mentoring can be an extremely rewarding experience, though it is a commitment and a responsibility.
 You can be sure you will learn a lot from your potential mentee.
 To better understand what mentoring entails, check out this [GSoC mentoring guide](https://flossmanuals.net/GSoCMentoring/).

-Please be aware that there are no guarantees Oppia will be accepted into Google Summer of Code, nor that we will have enough students for all mentors to be assigned one.
-Nevertheless, if you're interested in being a mentor, please email oppia-gsoc-mentors@googlegroups.com if you're interested in joining!
+Please be aware that there are no guarantees that Oppia will have enough students for all mentors to be assigned one.
+Nevertheless, please email oppia-gsoc-mentors@googlegroups.com if you're interested in being a mentor!

 # Communication